Syllabus for COS-116

 In addition, your computer system must meet the following minimum specifications:

 You must also have regular access to a computer with C compiler software--either on a Windows or MS-DOS computer or on a Macintosh with PC emulation or with SoftPC installed.
-A C compiler is not supplied by the College and must be acquired by the student prior to or at the start of the course.
+A C compiler is not supplied by the University and must be acquired by the student prior to or at the start of the course.
 It is not possible to proceed through the course without a C compiler.
 The compiler should be a full implementation of the ANSI standard for C. An ANSI C++ compiler may be used because C is a supported subset in a C++ compiler.
 Complete documentation is required to handle compiler variants and operational problems.

 If you still have questions about the compiler you are planning to use, please check with your mentor.
 Regardless of the compiler you use, you must take responsibility for compiler support.